anonymot23/PASS/README.md

   </a>
 </div>

-Figure below also shows how well the PASS algorithm approximates the theoretical solution compared to the constant learning rate strategy.
+Figure below also shows how well the PASS algorithm (rightmost picture) approximates the theoretical solution compared to the constant learning rate strategy (middle picture).

 <br />
 <div align="center">